 The University adheres to its responsibility to support and promote the highest standards of rigour and integrity and embed a culture of honesty, transparency and care and respect for all participants and subjects of research.
 The University is committed to ensuring that research is conducted with integrity and good research practices are upheld.
 Please follow the link below to learn more.

-- Link to the Student Handbook page on Research for On Campus programmes - Link to the Research Integrity and Ethics Document page
+Link to the Research Integrity and Ethics Document page